-Increased left ventricular mass (hypertrophy) (LVH) is the most frequent cardiac abnormality diagnosed in patients starting hemodialysis (present is as many as 80%)(Foley et al. 1995, Herzog et al. 1998).
-LVH is an independent and strong risk factor for cardiovascular morbidity and mortality in both normal population(Levy et al. 1990) and in ESRD patients (Silberberg 1989).
-In the latter population, LVH is principally due to an increased demand in the left ventricular minute work resulting from volume/flow and pressure overload (Meeus et al.1989).
-Two forms of the left ventricular hypertrophy could be present and are relatively equivalent in prevalence in dialysis population: eccentric and concentric.
-Eccentric hypertrophy results from volume overload leading to cardiac myocyte dropout: there is myocyte to arteriolar capillary mismatch.
+Increased left ventricular mass (hypertrophy) (LVH) is the most frequent cardiac abnormality diagnosed in patients starting hemodialysis (present in about 80 %) (Foley et al. 1995, Herzog et al. 1998).
+LVH is an independent and strong risk factor for cardiovascular morbidity and mortality in both normal population (Levy et al. 1990) and in ESRD patients (Silberberg 1989).
+In the latter population, LVH is principally due to an increased demand in the left ventricular minute work resulting from volume/flow and pressure overload (Meeus et al. 1989).
+Two forms of the left ventricular hypertrophy - eccentric and concentric could be present and are relatively equivalent in prevalence in dialysis population.
+Eccentric hypertrophy results from volume overload leading to cardiac myocyte drop-out: there is myocyte to arteriolar capillary mismatch.
 Concentric hypertrophy is typically the result of hypertension and increased afterload and is exacerbated by anemia, hyperparathyreoidism, and high angiotensin II concentrations.
-In experimental renal failure, LVH was associated with reduced capillary density and subsequent interstitial fibrosis(Mall et al. 1990, Amann et al. 1990).
+In experimental renal failure, LVH was associated with reduced capillary density and subsequent interstitial fibrosis (Mall et al. 1990, Amann et al. 1990).
 The latter is probably a reason of diastolic and later also systolic dysfunction of the left ventricle present in LVH.
-While in general population hypertension is the most frequent cause of the left ventricle hypertrophy, in ESRD patients, the correlation between left ventricle mass and blood pressure is weak, and experimental and clinical studies have shown that hypertrophy develops even in normotensive ESRD subjects (London et al. 1987).
+While in general population hypertension is the most frequent cause of the left ventricle hypertrophy, in ESRD patients, the correlation between left ventricle mass and blood pressure is weak.
+Experimental and clinical studies have shown that hypertrophy develops even in normotensive ESRD subjects (London et al. 1987).

-Schematically, factors contributing to the development of CHF include those increasing preload and decreasing the myocardial perfusion or oxygenation of the left ventricle (Tab.
-1).
-Left ventricular afterload is increased by some and decreased by other mechanisms - Fig. 1.
+Schematically, factors contributing to the development of CHF include those increasing preload and decreasing the myocardial perfusion or oxygenation of the left ventricle (Table 1).
+Left ventricular afterload is increased by some and decreased by other mechanisms (Fig. 1).

+Mechanisms of CHF

-2a.
-Mechanisms of CHF: volume overload between dialyses
+Volume overload between dialyses

 Most subjects with ESRD have insufficiently low or even no diuresis, which leads to water retention.
 Excessive water is removed during dialysis sessions by ultrafiltration.
-Nevertheless, dialysis is usually performed only 2- 3 times per week and body water accumulates and fluctuates between the dialysis sessions.
-This fluctuation plays a role in the development of the left ventricular hypertrophy, which in turn predisposes to CHF (London 2003).
-The ultrafiltration rate is targeted to reach so called dry weight of the patient.
-There are several methods of dry weight calculation.
-To simplify, dry weight is the minimal tolerated weight - without clinical signs of dehydration.
-Inappropriate calculation of the dry weight leads to chronic volume overload (Charra 2007).
+Nevertheless, dialysis is usually performed only 2-3 times per week and body water accumulates and fluctuates between the dialysis sessions.
+This fluctuation plays a role in the development of the left ventricular hypertrophy, which in turn predisposes to CHF (London Vol. 58